-The black cherry tree comes from the Cerasus vulgaris which is a shrub rarely exceeding 8 meters in height.
-In the wild, it is a very suckering shrub, forming bushes in hedges and on slopes.
+The black cherry tree comes from Cerasus vulgaris, which is a shrub rarely exceeding 8 meters in height.
+In the wild, it is a very suckering shrub, forming bushes in hedges and on embankments.

-The flowers are grouped in umbels of 2-4 flowers, appearing at the beginning of leafing.
+The flowers are grouped in umbels of 2-4 flowers, appearing at the beginning of the foliage period.

 This plant is native to Europe and Southwest Asia.